cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 What is threshold commitment?

-*Threshold commitment* is the ability to commit to a particular action (on a distributed ledger, a particular transaction) contingent on other parties committing to particular actions (possibly themselves contingent on your commitment).
-A set of threshold commitments can together realise an atomic transition from one state to another which could not be unilaterally effected by any of the participating parties individually<sup>ledgers</sup>.
+*Threshold commitment* is the ability to commit to a particular action (on a distributed ledger, a particular transaction) contingent on other parties committing to particular actions, possibly themselves contingent on your commitment.
+A set of threshold commitments can together realise an atomic transition from one state to another which could not be unilaterally effected by any of the participating parties individually<sup>[31](#31)</sup>.

 Threshold commitment may prove particularly useful since it can be used to jump between Nash equilibria in incentive space: players in a game can commit to change their strategies (restricting their own future actions) contingent on other players agreeing to do likewise, and the underlying ledger can realise this transition atomically such that no individual player can defect.

-In very limited form today, threshold commitments are realised by crowdfunding platforms such as Kickstarter, where producers commit to produce a product or service given sufficient demand, and consumers commit to pay a certain amount given sufficient demand to provide the necessary capital for production costs.
-Kickstarter is a very limited threshold commitment platform, however — the information provided to participants is quite minimal, the conditionals which can be committed to are very limited, and contract enforcement requires trust in a corporate intermediary (and is thus limited to low-stakes games: Kickstarter cannot fund public infrastructure or enforce multiparty nuclear deproliferation).
+In very limited form today, threshold commitments are realised by crowdfunding platforms such as Kickstarter, where producers commit to produce a product or service and consumers commit to pay a certain amount given sufficient aggregate demand to provide the necessary capital for production costs.
+Kickstarter is a very limited threshold commitment platform, however — the information provided to participants is minimal, the conditionals which can be committed to are limited to small-scale consumer goods manufacturing, and contract enforcement requires trust in a corporate intermediary (and is thus limited to low-stakes games: Kickstarter cannot fund public infrastructure or enforce multiparty nuclear deproliferation).

 #### Why

 Why might threshold commitment be useful, and what are the challenges involved?

-The best illustration of the essential game theoretic problem can be found in a parable of fishermen upon a lake.
+Scott Alexander puts the essential coordination problem best, as a parable of fishermen<sup>[32](#32)</sup>:

-cite slatestarcodex libertarianism post on lake fishing
-- cite tragedy of commons - http://science.sciencemag.org/content/162/3859/1243.full
+> As a thought experiment, let’s consider aquaculture (fish farming) in a lake.
+Imagine a lake with a thousand identical fish farms owned by a thousand competing companies.
+Each fish farm earns a profit of $1000/month.
+For a while, all is well.

+> But each fish farm produces waste, which fouls the water in the lake.
+Let’s say each fish farm produces enough pollution to lower productivity in the lake by $1/month.
+A thousand fish farms produce enough waste to lower productivity by $1000/month, meaning none of the fish farms are making any money.
+Capitalism to the rescue: someone invents a complex filtering system that removes waste products.
+It costs $300/month to operate.
+All fish farms voluntarily install it, the pollution ends, and the fish farms are now making a profit of $700/month – still a respectable sum.

+> But one farmer (let’s call him Steve) gets tired of spending the money to operate his filter.
+Now one fish farm worth of waste is polluting the lake, lowering productivity by $1.
+Steve earns $999 profit, and everyone else earns $699 profit.
+Everyone else sees Steve is much more profitable than they are, because he’s not spending the maintenance costs on his filter.
+They disconnect their filters too.
+Once four hundred people disconnect their filters, Steve is earning $600/month – less than he would be if he and everyone else had kept their filters on!
+And the poor virtuous filter users are only making $300.
+Steve goes around to everyone, saying “Wait!
+We all need to make a voluntary pact to use filters!
+Otherwise, everyone’s productivity goes down.”

+> Everyone agrees with him, and they all sign the Filter Pact, except one person who is sort of a jerk.
+Let’s call him Mike.
+Now everyone is back using filters again, except Mike.
+Mike earns $999/month, and everyone else earns $699/month.
+Slowly, people start thinking they too should be getting big bucks like Mike, and disconnect their filter for $300 extra profit… A self-interested person never has any incentive to use a filter.
+A self-interested person has some incentive to sign a pact to make everyone use a filter, but in many cases has a stronger incentive to wait for everyone else to sign such a pact but opt out himself.
+This can lead to an undesirable equilibrium in which no one will sign such a pact.

+> The most profitable solution to this problem is for Steve to declare himself King of the Lake and threaten to initiate force against anyone who doesn’t use a filter.
+This regulatory solution leads to greater total productivity for the thousand fish farms than a free market could.

+The term "tragedy of the commons" was first introduced to describe this general game theoretic problem in 1833<sup>[33](#33)</sup>, and later popularized by Garrett Hardin in 1968<sup>[34](#34)</sup> - although both were primarily concerned about rampant population growth, which appears to be less of an issue than originally thought<sup>[35](#35)</sup>.

+In the world of the parable, threshold commitment would allow this filter-installation pact to be conditionalized on everyone's participation - it's in all the fishermen's best interest to sign a pact that commits them to installing a filter if and only if everyone signs the same pact.
+Such a "threshold contract" could in theory be enforced by a state - but the transactions costs of legal services may render that route expensive, and imprecise enforcement may dilute the incentive alignment.

+(distributed ledger, causal flow, pass on to consumer, provenance)

+In the general case, lobbying the state may be more profitable, on the margin, than providing better goods or services - leading to a degenerate cyclical effect<sup>[36](#36)</sup>.

 - platform lock-in, bad game theoretic equilibria, surveillance capitalism